lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 	The Results view with "Bi-view Tables" selected.

 **Notice:** In order to plot color (r-i magnitude) versus magnitude (g), the fluxes (which are in units of nanojansky) are being converted to AB magnitudes in the next step.
 The `AB Magnitudes Wikipedia <https://en.wikipedia.org/wiki/AB_magnitude>`_ page provides a concise resource for users who are unfamiliar with AB magnitudes and fluxes in units of janskys.

 2.2.
-Click on the Active Chart settings icon (two gears, upper right) in order to "modify trace", which means to change the plot parameters.
+Click on the Active Chart settings icon (one gears, upper right, of the right hand image) in order to "modify trace", which means to change the plot parameters.
 Set "X" to be "(-2.5 * log10(r_calibFlux)) - (-2.5 * log10(i_calibFlux))", and "Y" to be "-2.5 * log10(g_calibFlux) + 31.4".
 Leave the options on "Trace Options" as they are, and click on "Chart Options" to show the options.
 For "Chart title" enter "Color-Magnitude Diagram"; set "X Label" to "color (r-i)"; set "Y Label" to "magnitude (g)", and underneath check the "Options" box for "reverse".
-Set the "X Min/Max" values to "-0.5" and "2.0", and the "Y Min/Max" values to "16.5" and "25.5".
+Input the "X Min/Max" values "-0.5" and "2.0", and the "Y Min/Max" values to "16.5" and "25.5" in the respective boxes.

 .. figure:: /_static/portal_tut01_step02c.png
 	:name: portal_tut01_step02c